BNTechie/Learning_Resources/SQL/README.md

 Having strong SQL skills is also vital for passing job interviews in data science.
 Many technical interviews include SQL-based questions to assess a candidate's ability to work with databases.
 Employers look for candidates who can write efficient queries, optimize database performance, and solve real-world data problems.

-## 1. Understand the Basics

-### 1.1.
-What is SQL?

-SQL, or Structured Query Language, is a standard language specifically designed for accessing and manipulating databases.
-It plays a crucial role in retrieving and managing data stored in relational databases, which are widely used in various fields, including data science.
-SQL enables data scientists and analysts to efficiently query large datasets, perform data manipulations, and manage database structures, making it an indispensable tool for data-driven decision-making and analysis.

-### 1.2.
-Key Concepts

-Database: A collection of organized data.
-Table: A collection of related data entries consisting of rows and columns.
-Row: A single record in a table.
-Column: A set of data values of a particular type in a table.

-## Roadmap to Mastering SQL for Data Science Jobs

-SQL (Structured Query Language) is a cornerstone skill for any data science professional.
-Whether you are just starting out or looking to refine your skills, a structured approach to learning SQL can make all the difference.
-Here's a comprehensive roadmap to guide you through mastering SQL for data science jobs.

 ### **1. Understand the Basics**

 #### **1.1.
 What is SQL?**